wew55/wew55.github.io/_pages/about.md

 ---
 # About

-I am now working as a Principal Software Engineer at [Cadence Design Systems](https://www.cadence.com/en_US/home.html).
+I am now working as a Sr Principal Software Engineer at [Cadence Design Systems](https://www.cadence.com/en_US/home.html).
 I received my PhD degree in [Department of Electrical & Computer Engineering](https://www.engineering.pitt.edu/Departments/Electrical-Computer) from [University of Pittsburgh](https://www.pitt.edu) in 2020, and my Bachelor's and Master's Degrees from [Southeast University](https://www.seu.edu.cn/english/main.htm), Nanjing, China.
 I interned at [Micron Technology](https://www.micron.com/) in Summer 2019, and [Comcast](https://corporate.comcast.com/) in Fall 2018.
 More information can be found on my [LinkedIn Profile](https://www.linkedin.com/in/wew55).

 # Research

+At Cadence Design Systems, I am a researcher and software engineer on sophisticated algorithm development for extreme large-scale data set, in depth expertise in graph partitioning and optimization for backend compiler.

 My PhD research topics included computer architecture, memory/storage system design for future computing systems with a focus on emerging memories, machine learning applications and hardware accelerators and GPU architectures, workload analysis with big data analytics techniques.
 My research work on resistive memory architecture was nominated as [Best Paper Candidate of ICCAD 2017](https://iccad.com/sites/iccad.com/files/2017%20ICCAD%20Awards%20Page.pdf), and also selected as a [Finalist Paper for NVMW Memorable Paper Award (NVMW 2018)](http://nvmw.ucsd.edu/2018/program).